Fight like a Woman: Domestic Violence and Female Judges in Brazil: Measuring the Gender Conviction-Rate Gap

 Table \ref{table: diff_in_diff} shows the estimated results associated with Equation \eqref{EqDVComparable}.
 The first column uses the sample of misdemeanors, therefore comparing crimes with similar sentence lengths to those in the domestic violence sub-sample.
 The last column uses the sample of physical assault cases, which are similar in nature to domestic violence cases, as they entail physical harm to another person.
 The regressions in both columns control for district-quarter fixed effects, judges' career covariates, and case characteristics.

-Table \ref{table: diff_in_diff} shows that the estimated coefficient on the female dummy ($\beta_{1}$) is small for the misdemeanors sample (3.12 p.p.) and close to zero for the physical assault sample (0.29 p.p.).
+Table \ref{table: diff_in_diff} shows that the estimated coefficient on the female dummy ($\beta_{1}$) is small for the misdemeanors sample (3.20 p.p.) and close to zero for the physical assault sample (0.45 p.p.).
 This suggests that the gender conviction-rate gap is small or nonexistent for comparable crimes that are not classified as involving domestic violence.

-More importantly, Table \ref{table: diff_in_diff} shows that the coefficient on the interaction of judge gender and domestic violence ($\beta_{3}$) is 2.38 p.p. for the misdemeanors sample and 8.46 p.p. for the physical assault sample.
-The second coefficient is statistically significant at the 10\% level and relatively large (26.0\%), compared with the male judges' average conviction rate for non-domestic violence offenses.\footnote{These results for the gender conviction rate specific to domestic violence ($\beta_{3}$) are robust to the inclusion of more flexible controls.
+More importantly, Table \ref{table: diff_in_diff} shows that the coefficient on the interaction of judge gender and domestic violence ($\beta_{3}$) is 2.34 p.p. for the misdemeanors sample and 8.34 p.p. for the physical assault sample.
+The first coefficient, despite not being statistically significant, suggests that the gender conviction rate gap for domestic violence cases is 73.25\% larger than the same gap for misdemeanor cases.
+The interaction coefficient in the physical assault sample is statistically significant at the 10\% level { (p-value = 7.02\%)} and relatively large (25.7\%), compared with the male judges' average conviction rate for non-domestic violence offenses.\footnote{These results for the gender conviction rate specific to domestic violence ($\beta_{3}$) are robust to the inclusion of more flexible controls.
 For example, Table \ref{table: diff_in_diff flexible} includes the interactions of crime type with judges' career controls and case characteristics as covariates in Equation \eqref{EqDVComparable}.
-The estimated $\beta_{3}$ coefficient for the misdemeanor sample is similar to the one in Table \ref{table: diff_in_diff}, while the estimate for the physical assault sample increases to 9.01 p.p.} This effect is larger when we condition on defendants who were not caught red-handed (Table \ref{table:coefficients}).
-In the physical assault sample, the point estimate increases to 11.00 p.p. and becomes statistically significant at the 5\% level, reaching 35.4\% of the male judges' conviction rate.
+The estimated $\beta_{3}$ coefficient for the misdemeanor sample is similar to the one in Table \ref{table: diff_in_diff}, while the estimate for the physical assault sample increases to 8.90 p.p.} This effect is larger when we condition on defendants who were not caught red-handed (Table \ref{table:coefficients}): in the physical assault sample, the point estimate increases to 10.87 p.p. and becomes statistically significant at the 5\% level, reaching 34.96\% of the male judges' conviction rate.